hubblecommerce/launcher/README.md

 # hubble PWA launcher

+:warning: Please note that this launcher only supports hubble PWA versions before 2.0.0

 Installs a complete predefined nuxt.js instance and the hubble PWA.

 See the full documentation at: https://docs.hubblecommerce.io/